 The government-wide statements report information irrespective of fund activity, and the fund financial statements report information using funds.
-In total, the results presented using both of these methods are the same.
-Accordingly, there is no need for reconciling statements, except that any interfund transfers between the General and Debt Service funds are eliminated in the government wide statement of cash receipt and disbursement activities.
+In total, the results presented using both of these methods are the same due to the use of the modified cash basis of accounting.
+Accordingly, there is no need for reconciling statements, except that any interfund transfers between the General and Debt Service funds are eliminated in the government wide statement of cash receipts and disbursements activities.